leshow/blog/content/post/haskell_vs_rust_serialization.md

     , wrk_current :: !(Maybe Node)
     , wrk_old :: !(Maybe Node)
 } deriving (Eq, Generic, Show)
 ```

 A couple things to note here.
-Firstly, the bang (!) patterns annotate the field as strict rather than lazy.
-And second, records in Haskell are a bit ornery on account of field names polluting the global namespace.
+Firstly, the bang (!) patterns annotate the field as strict rather than lazy, they aren't required, but I didn't see any point in having lazy fields in my data structures.
+Second, records in Haskell are a bit ornery on account of field names polluting the global namespace.
 As a result, I prefixed all of the field names with a keyword and underscore.
-The issue now, for the purposes of derivation, is that my field names no longer match the JSON keys in the structure.
+The issue now, for the purposes of derivation, is that my field names no longer match the JSON keys in the structure; so the completely automatic deriving won't provide an instance that matches my real world structure.

-Aeson has a solution for that:
+Aeson's solution for that:

 ```haskell
 instance ToJSON WorkspaceEvent where